 In the US, these laws vary state to state so I picked a conservative state where towing heavy loads by the masses is pretty normal; Utah.

-Compared to the US, UK drivers can tow less weight and size without a special license and the max motorway speed is 60 versus up to 80.
+Compared to the US, UK drivers can tow less weight and size without a special license and the max motorway speed is 60 versus up to the legal limit (or the trailer tire speed rating, which ever comes first).
 Why the difference?

 However, if you’re still awake you will recall that at low tongue weights with the trailer mass more closely centered to the axle you have a much increased risk of destabilizing oscillations.
 Given that the trouble really starts, according to the math and the real world example, around 65 mph its no wonder that the UK has a strict limit on trailing and why Jeremy Clarkson has a rational hatred of caravans.